This is the place to come to learn about Avery style needle cases.

 Back with Mappin & Webb signature detail (photo from eBay) and back with the Grands Magasins signature detail (photo from the salesroom)

-Back with Thomas signature detail (photo from eBay).
+Left: Back with Thomas signature detail (photo courtesy of Hubert Eslampanah).
+Right: Back with Howell signature detail (photo from ebay).

 Butterfly with colored highlights (photo from eBay).
 After carefully examining photographs of this item, it appears the colored parts were added at a later date.
 If you have this needle case please contact us so we can examine it more closely.
 Please note the antenna on this item are not original, they were replaced with a small piece of wire.
 Additional photos might help us to truly authenticate whether the coloring is an original part of this item.